Logiqx/gpx-ideas/docs/usage/README.md

 ### Embedded Icons, Images, Photos, Videos

 - "We do need to come up with some answers as to how GPX should handle things like photos embedded in waypoints, waypoints embedded in photos, and your hotspots and other map symbols." - see [link](https://www.topografix.com/gpx_mailing_list.asp#885169760.20060825161206@topografix.com)
-- This ties in particularly well with compression files (GPZ) where multiple files can be bundled together
+- This ties in particularly well with compressed archives (GPZ) where multiple files can be bundled together
 - However, use of relative paths may have some issues as described in the possible [improvements](../core/README.md) to the GPX core